 - Better sleep patterns

-If you have experienced emotional blunting from antidepressants and are seeking an effective treatment for Depression other than just relying upon antidepressants, contact Mid City TMS today.
-Many of our patients appreciate that after a course of TMS, they are able to more fully experience and express their emotions and appear brighter and more fully engaged with friends and family.
+If you have experienced emotional blunting from antidepressants and are seeking an alternative effective treatment, contact Mid City TMS today.
+Many of our patients appreciate that after a course of TMS, they are able to more fully experience and express their emotions, which allows them to appear brighter and be more fully engaged with friends and family.